 To find out how NPS is calculated, see our NPS guides for a Net Promoter Score calculation example.

 Your Net Promoter Score NPS® is a simple idea that can help you understand whether your customers are likely to promote you, or detract from your business.
 It answers the simple question: How likely is it that your customers would recommend your company to others?

 The best businesses know their NPS®.
 It’s a vital metric for growth because it helps you prioritise your efforts so you invest in the right activities to improve customer loyalty.

-To use this calculator, just enter the total number of responses you have for each rating.
+To use this calculator, just enter the total number of responses you have for each rating into the Net Promoter Score online tool.
 You’ll immediately see your overall NPS®, which will be calculated based on all the answers entered.

-Net Promoter Score (NPS) is a metric to measure customer loyalty and satisfaction.
-The NPS was developed by Fred Reichheld as a way to understand the health of a company’s business, and its predictive power has been demonstrated across industries.
+Net Promoter Score (NPS®) is a metric used to measure customer loyalty and satisfaction.
+NPS® was developed by Fred Reichheld as a way to understand the health of a company’s business, and its predictive power has been demonstrated across industries.

 The responses are recorded on a scale from 0 to 10, and then categorized into three groups: detractors (score of 0-6), passives (score of 7-8), and promoters (score of 9-10).

 These three groups are then represented as a percentage of the total number of people surveyed.